filswan/flink/README.md

-# Fi-Link
+# FILink
-FiLink A data provider transfers deals info to chainlink Oracle
+FILink A data provider transfers deals info to chainlink Oracle

 ## Problem
 As a user on other blockchain, we do not have a native way to know if a storage deal is active on Filecoin network.